sharetribe/flex-docs/src/docs/tutorial-transaction-process/use-protected-data-in-emails/index.md

 ### Add input component

-To make this change, we need to update SingupForm.
+To make this change, we need to update SignupForm.
 There's an existing field to collect phone numbers.
 It's called **FieldPhoneNumberInput**.

 ```shell